 Android users will have to spend a little longer following the regular Bluetooth pairing procedure, but they will at least get to share two of the bigger improvements the W1 chip has to offer.

 The biggest of those is battery life.
-At 40 hours, the Solo 3 Wireless’s battery life is nothing short of outstanding, and quite simply unheard of in current wireless headphones.
+At 40 hours, the Solo 3 Wireless’s battery life is nothing short of outstanding.
+At the time of their launch, this figure was quite simply unheard of in wireless headphones.
+And honestly, it's still above-par today and matches that of the class-leading and twice-the-price Sony WH-1000XM5.

 Thanks to better battery management by the W1 chip, it’s a huge jump from the 12 hours on Beats’ previous model.